 Please be ready with your application reference number starting with 'P'.
 For example P1234567

 More often than not, you may find a "Character Check result" as a requirement for a job, volunteer service, license, or accreditation program you are applying for.
 Some people may panic about not having the "character check" or even hearing about it for that matter.
-However, a character check is the same as a police check and is just another name for a police check or a national criminal history check.
+However, a character check is the same as a police check and is just another name for a police check or a Nationally Coordinated Criminal History Check.

-There is no difference in the legitimacy of a national police check or national criminal history check issued by ANCC or a state or territory police force.
+There is no difference in the legitimacy of a national police check or Nationally Coordinated Criminal History Check issued by ANCC or a state or territory police force.
 ANCC accesses the same central government database to retrieve results.
 Applicants may notice small differences in the formating of the certificates however both are equally valid.
 Applicants that obtain the police checks online generally do however experience a substantial difference in the speed and efficiency of obtaining their check online.

 It should be noted that a character check is just another common name for a national police check.
 Just like a police check, a character check also contains a record of all a person's court outcomes, sentencing, charges, and other pertinent convictions.
 So you see, it is just like a reflection of the person’s character that has a lot to do with the role they apply for.

 A character check or police character check is just another common name for a national police check or a nationally coordinated criminal history check (NCCHC).
 The check is a document that is valid all through the States and Territories in Australia.